MSc (Human Resource Management)

 - Are willing to commit one academic year to intensive study and self-development

-- Analyse and evaluate the social, economic and political factors that influence the way that people are managed
+- an ability to analyse national and international social, economic and political factors that influence the way people are managed;

 Fees for this course